 More specifically, Feelingstream transcribes calls into text.
 This means that transcripts of calls become searchable and analyzable.
-Analyzing call transcripts gives companies insight into why customers prefer to call and what can be changed or improved about the self-service portal.
+Analyzing call transcripts gives companies insight into why customers prefer to call.
+By analyzing this information, they can understand what can be changed or improved about the self-service portal.

-If there is an issue to be fixed on the self-service portal, you would find a number of calls on the issue through Feelingstream.
+If a product owner could fix an issue on the self-service portal, you would find a number of calls on the issue through Feelingstream.

 In addition to our analytics tool, we also provide consultancy services.
-We often work with product owners and help them analyze their data to find insight which can help them make their self-service more user-friendly.
+We often work with product owners and help them analyze their data.
+The aim is to find insight that can help them make their self-service more user-friendly.

 Examples of clients working towards reducing call volumes

 Many of our clients within banking, telecom and insurance have the goal of reducing customer service call volumes.
 With Feelingstream they get access to all of their call transcripts.
-Our analytics platform has helped them find a considerable number of issues that can be changed about their self-service portal.
+Our clients have found a considerable number of issues from their conversations, that they can change about their self-service portal.

 Here are some quick wins from our clients:

-- Customers could not find the menu button on the self-service portal on one of our client’s website due to the poor placement of the button; after changing the placement of the menu button, their overall call volume was reduced by 2%.
+- Customers couldn’t find the menu button on the self-service portal on one of our client’s website due to poor placement.
+After the web developers changed the placement of the menu button, their overall call volume reduced by 2%.

 - Payment invoices are often not clear enough for customers which typically leads to large volume of calls; making minor textual changes on invoices has led up to 15% fewer calls on billing issues.